 1234 as user/password and sends the

 reboot command.
 The same checks are done every 300 seconds (or 600 if the router has been rebooted).
-This worked on the ADSL routers provided by Telefónica and Jazztel in Spain some time ago.
+The code above worked on the ADSL routers provided by Telefónica and Jazztel in Spain some time ago.

 A good thing of this script is that does not depend on